-Still pretty excited about last year’s success, Jordy Langen and I again joined the Droidcon conference in London.
-For those who missed out: we won the first prize at the Droidcon hackathon with our Zebra Laser Tag App in 2017.
+Still pretty excited about our last year success, Jordy Langen and I again joined the Droidcon conference in London.
+For those who missed out: we won the first prize at the Droidcon hackathon with our Zebra Laser Tag App in 2016.
 This year, we were accompanied by Android freelancer Boy Lenssen and Christian Langer from Axessio, with whom we are working on Deutsche Telekom projects.
 Armed with a group of 4 suckers for Android, we were hyped for this amazing 2-day conference.
 A must go for Android software developers.

 Arriving at the venue, we were remembered on their last year’s promise.
 The big hall had been transformed into the main speaker room, meaning that they upgraded from 4 to a whopping 5 simultaneous rooms/tracks filled with sessions throughout the two days.
 In the main hall, the theme of this year was immediately noticeable (and hearable); drones!
 In the middle of the hall, drones were flying around and showing off their tricks.
 Beneath all this was the area for the sponsor stands, drinks, food and not to miss: ping pong tables!
 Having a ping pong table in the Mediaan office, we couldn’t resist having a go right away.